Communist Party of the Philippines: 2017 Designation as a terrorist organization

-Declarations of persona non grata against the CPP-NPA-NDF
+Declarations of persona non grata against the CPP-NPA-NDF (2020)

 On 11 December 2020, the Department of the Interior and Local Government said that 1,546 or 90.1% of the total 1,715 Local Government Units (LGUs) nationwide have declared the CPP-NPA-NDF persona non grata.
 Of these 1,546 LGUs, 64 are provinces, 110 are cities, 1,372 are municipalities, with the remaining 169 LGUs in various stages of deliberation in their respective provincial, city, and municipal councils.
 Some 12,474 barangays nationwide have also declared the CPP-NPA-NDF unwelcome in their territories.
 Six of the 17 regions in the country have reached a 100 percent declaration of persona non grata to the CPP-NPA-NDF, which are Central Luzon, Central Visayas, Zamboanga Peninsula, Mimaropa, and Cordillera Administrative Region.

 The CPP-NPA responded by claiming that the declarations don't represent the will of the Filipino people, and accused the DILG and AFP of threatening the LGUs and local leaders with arrest and not giving their governments the funds they needed.

 Peace process

 During the Corazon Aquino presidency

 Following the People Power Revolution that ousted Ferdinand Marcos and allowed Corazon Aquino to assume the presidency, the Philippine government granted amnesty to political prisoners, including top CPP figures like Sison and Buscayno.
-On March 1986, the National Democratic Front of the Philippines announced its willingness to engage the Philippine government in a dialogue for a ceasefire between the AFP and the NPA.
-Preliminary talks between the Philippine government and the CPP began on August 1986, culminating in a two-month ceasefire agreement signed on November 27, 1986.
+In March 1986, the National Democratic Front of the Philippines announced its willingness to engage the Philippine government in a dialogue for a ceasefire between the AFP and the NPA.
+Preliminary talks between the Philippine government and the CPP began in August 1986, culminating in a two-month ceasefire agreement signed on November 27, 1986.

 Despite preliminary talks, the Philippine government and the NDFP could not agree on the framework of the negotiations, with the NDFP asserting its belligerent status while the Philippine government demanded that the NDFP submit to the Philippine constitution.
-Negotiations finally broke down following the Mendiola massacre in January 22, 1987, which killed 13 protestors and injuring hundreds, with the NDFP pulling out of peace negotiations.
+Negotiations finally broke down following the Mendiola massacre on January 22, 1987, which killed 13 protestors and injuring hundreds, with the NDFP pulling out of peace negotiations.

 Attempts to resume peace talks began in 1990 when Representative Jose Yap met with Luis Jalandoni in the Netherlands to resume bilateral talks between the government and the NDFP.
 The Aquino presidency would however end with no substantive negotiations.